Examining Avios Points Value

 Redeeming for Experiences

-As you may or may not be aware, the Avios Travel Rewards Programme closed in July last year and since then Avios points have been held within your BA Executive Club account.
+As you may or may not be aware, the Avios Travel Rewards programme closed in July last year and since then Avios points have been held within your BA Executive Club account.
 The previous Avios website provided a significant number of ways to spend points.
-HOWEVER the vast majority of these provided an extremely poor value of Avios points.
+HOWEVER the vast majority of these provided extremely poor value for Avios points.

 In this instance your Avios points value would be 0.3p per point (£43 divided by 12,800 points).
 As you’ll see below this is poor and should be avoided in almost all circumstances.

 British Airways also offers the ability to redeem Avios points for hotel stays.
 These generally tend to offer poor value for money especially during school holidays when a supplementary cash price is usually payable upon arrival at the hotel.
 Let’s take a look at a couple of examples to see the value of Avios points if you were to redeem for a night’s stay somewhere nice…